cxw42/TabFern/CONTRIBUTING.md

      or `app/bg`, you will probably need to reload the extension.
 In Chrome, go to `chrome://extensions` and click the circular arrow in TabFern's box.

+If you want to make a `.zip`, e.g., to try installing from a different folder, say `npm run zip`.
+The output will be in `webstore-<VERSION>.zip`.

 ### Build notes

 - A tweaked version of Brunch builds the plugin into public/.